kirchhausenlab/Cryosamba/README.md

 ### Installation

-Open a terminal window (Powershell if on Windows or Terminal if on Ubuntu) and navigate to the directory where you want to save Cryosamba via `cd /path/to/dir`.
+Open a Terminal window and navigate to the directory where you want to save the Cryosamba code via `cd /path/to/dir`.
 Then run

 ```bash
 git clone https://github.com/kirchhausenlab/Cryosamba.git